 A man "page" may span more than one physical page, although most do not.
 Each man page in section 1 of this guide documents one or more applications, as indicated in the NAME section at the top.
 The SYNOPSIS appears next; it illustrates the form of the command line needed to run the application.
 In the synopsis, boldface indicates text to be typed as is, and italics indicate replaceable arguments; brackets (, which are not to be typed) surround arguments that may be omitted, and ellipses (...) follow arguments that can be repeated.
 The DESCRIPTION sections are intentionally terse; this is a reference manual and not a tutorial introduction to the software described within.
 In those cases for which relevant tutorial material exists elsewhere, references appear in the SEE ALSO sections of each man page.
 A unique feature of this guide is the SOURCE section at the end of each page, which provides a URL where you may find the current version of the source(s) for each application.

-Under GNU/Linux or UNIX, if the WFDB Software Package has been installed on your system, you can also access the information contained in the main sections of this guide using man and related programs.
+Under GNU/Linux, Mac OS X, or UNIX, if the WFDB Software Package has been installed on your system, you can also access the information contained in the main sections of this guide using man and related programs.
 For example, to see the manual page for rdsamp, run the command

 man rdsamp(This also works under MS-Windows if you have installed the Cygwin package, which includes the man utility for formatting and reading manual pages.)
 In some cases you may need to add /usr/local/man to your MANPATH environment variable, in order to make these pages accessible to man.